OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 the heuristics.

 Alignment consists of scripted ad hoc patches followed by an automatic alignment procedure.
-Scripted patches that allow source nodes to be correctly matched to union nodes in cases where this cannot be automatically inferred or where information might confuse the alignment process.
-Scripted alignment patches include capitalization and spelling repairs, addition of synonyms (e.g. 'Heterokonta' as synonym for 'Stramenopiles'), name changes (e.g. 'Choanomonada' to 'Choanoflagellida'), deletions (e.g. removing synonym 'Eucarya' for 'Eukaryota' to avoid confusion with the genus in Magnoliopsida), removing paraphyletic taxa ('Protozoa', 'Protista').  [metrics on scripted alignments?  many non-alignment-related changes are also made at this point, but they would be better done in the final patch phase much later.]
+Scripted patches allow source nodes to be correctly matched to union nodes in cases where this cannot be automatic, or prevent incorrect matches.
+Scripted alignment patches include capitalization and spelling repairs, addition of synonyms (e.g. 'Heterokonta' as synonym for 'Stramenopiles'), name changes (e.g. 'Choanomonada' to 'Choanoflagellida'), deletions (e.g. removing synonym 'Eucarya' for 'Eukaryota' to avoid confusing eukaryotes with genus Eucarya in Magnoliopsida).

+There are NNN ad hoc patches to prepare for alignment.

-Automated alignment proceeds one source node at a time.
-First, a list of candidate union matches, based on name, synonyms, and shared identifiers (if any), is prepared for the source node.
+The automated alignment process proceeds one source node at a time.
+First, a list of candidate union matches, based on names and synonyms, is prepared for the source node.
 Then, a set of heuristics is applied to find a unique best union node match, if any, for that source node.

-Heuristics are of two kinds:

- 1. Separation heuristics are those that identify union nodes that mustn't be match targets for the source node.
- 2. Preference heuristics are those that attempt to separate the set of candidate targets into two groups, those that are more appropriate vs. less appropriate as match targets for the given source node.

-[This will have to be updated.
-I tried this structure and it doesn't work.
-The working version is very similar but not quite the same as this.]

-A heuristic is essentially a two-place predicate, applied to a source node and a union node, that either succeeds (the two could match according to this heuristic) or fails (they do not match according to this heuristic).
-The method for applying the heuristics is as
+A heuristic is a rule that, when presented with a source node and a union node, answers 'yes', 'no', or 'no information'.
+'Yes' means that according to the rule the two nodes refer to the same taxon, 'no' means they refer to different taxa, and 'no information' means that this rule provides no information as to whether the nodes refer to the same taxon.

-follows:
+The answers are assigned numeric scores of -1 for no, 0 for no information, and 1 for yes.

+The method for applying the heuristics is as follows:

- 1. Start with a source node and a set C of union nodes (candidates).
+ 1. Start with a source node N and a set C of union node candidates C1 ...
+Cn.
  2. For each heuristic H:
+      1. For each candidate Ci, obtain the score H(N, Ci)
+      1. Let Z = the highest score from among the scores H(N, Ci)
+      1. If Z = -1, we are done
-      1. Let C' = those members of C for which H returns true.
+      1. Let C' = those members of C that have score Z
-      2. If C' is singleton, we are done; the source node matches the member of C'.
-      3. If H is a separation heuristic:
+      1. If Z = 1 and C' contains only one candidate, we are done (match is that candidate)
-          1. Replace C with C'.
+      1. Replace C with C' and proceed to the next heuristic
-          1. If C is empty, we're done; there are no acceptable matches.
-      4. If H is a preference heuristic:
-          1. If C' is empty, make no change to C.
-          2. Otherwise, replace C with C'.
- 3. If C is empty, no union node matches the source node.
-(A polysemy may be created in the merge phase.)
  4. If C is singleton, its member is taken to be the correct match.
  5. Otherwise, the source node is ambiguous.